mne-tools/mne-python/doc/source/manual/AppB.rst

 **\---collapse1**

-    Make all frames in the stc file (or the wfile) indentical.
+    Make all frames in the stc file (or the wfile) identical.
 The value at each source location is the :math:`L_1` norm of the output quantity at this location over the analysis period.